XinyuHua/xinyuhua.github.io/index.md

 # About

-I am a third year Ph.D. student at Northeastern University working with [Lu Wang][lu_hp].
+I am a fourth year Ph.D. student at Northeastern University working with [Lu Wang][lu_hp].
 My research focuses are natural language inference, argumentative text understanding and generation.
 My CV can be downloaded [here][cv].

-I received my B.Eng. in Computer Science from [Shanghai Jiao Tong University][sjtu_hp], where I was a member of [ADAPT][adapt_hp] lab directed by [Kenny Q. Zhu](http://www.cs.sjtu.edu.cn/~kzhu/). <br>
+I received my B.Eng. in Computer Science from Shanghai Jiao Tong University, where I was supervised by [Kenny Q. Zhu](http://www.cs.sjtu.edu.cn/~kzhu/). <br>

-Currently I'm a summer research intern at IBM Research AI, working with [Avi Sil][avi_hp] on question answering and language inference.

 # News

+#### Past

 - **2019-08-12**: a long paper accepted to EMNLP 2019 on text generation

-#### Past

 - **2019-07-28**: traveled to Florence, Italy to attend ACL 2019
 - **2019-06-01**: traveled to Minneapolis to attend NAACL 2019
 - **2019-05-29**: started my summer research intern at IBM Research AI, Yorktown Heights